hopelessRomant/rustCraft/chapter10/README.md

 ## Lifetime Annotation Syntax

 Lifetime annotations don’t change how long any of the references live.
 Rather, they describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes.
 Just as functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.

+## Compiler lifetime rules
+1. `Input Rule`: compiler assigns a lifetime parameter to each parameter that’s a reference.
+In other words, a function with one parameter gets one lifetime parameter: `fn foo<'a>(x: &'a i32);` a function with two parameters gets two separate lifetime parameters: `fn foo<'a, 'b>(x: &'a i32, y: &'b i32);` and so on.
+2. `Output Rule`:  if there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: `fn foo<'a>(x: &'a i32) -> &'a i32`.
+3. `Output Rule`: if there are multiple input lifetime parameters, but one of them is &self or &mut self because this is a method, the lifetime of self is assigned to all output lifetime parameters.
+This third rule makes methods much nicer to read and write because fewer symbols are necessary.